masterkillah2009/Entropy/README.md

 # Entropy
+⚠️ This script is for educational purposes only.
+Do not use this against real passwords, systems, or users.
+This is to demonstrate the weakness of short, low-entropy passwords and the power of randomness in brute-force scenarios.

 Entropy is a brute force algorithm that tries to crack passwords by looping over a list of possible passwords.
 However, unlike most brute force algorithms, the password are not stored in a wordlist.
 They are randomly generated and are unpredictable as a result.

 To initiate the program, the user is required to enter a password.
 After that, the program randomly generates passwords as a way to guess the password you input.